 Coordinate your place settings

-Skip the plain paper plates in favor of a unique alternative like these cute cacti.
-You can pair them with similar patterned cups and utensils or mix and match colors and prints for a more festive feel.
+Skip the plain paper plates in favor of a fun alternative like these cute cactus plates.
+You can pair them with similarly patterned cups and utensils, or mix and match colors and prints for a more festive feel.

 Plan games ahead of time

-Every host knows that a good party shouldn’t be planned down to the last minute… but it’s a good idea to have some backup games and entertainment in case there’s a lull.
-This pin the sombrero on the donkey game is silly, fun and easy to put up at a moment’s notice.
+Every host knows that a good party shouldn’t be planned down to the last minute.
+But it’s still a good idea to have some backup games and entertainment in case there’s a lull.
+This Pin the Sombrero on the Llama game is silly, fun and easy to put up at a moment’s notice.

 Let guests make their meal

 Did someone say tacos?
 Set up a build your own taco bar so everyone can pick and choose their favorite toppings.
-Make sure you have vegetarian options, as well, and of course plenty of guacamole.
+Make sure you have vegetarian options and plenty of homemade guacamole.
 Get started with these fabulous taco recipes.

 Opt for bright colors

-When it comes to a Cinco de Mayo party, the brighter and bolder the colors, the better (think hot pink, citrus orange, lime green and vibrant blue).
+When it comes to Cinco de Mayo party ideas, the brighter and bolder the colors, the better (think hot pink, citrus orange, lime green and vibrant blue).
 Giant tissue paper blooms, like these fiesta flowers, look gorgeous hung around the entryway.